Ajit1279/GCP_Learning/Docker_K8S/K8S/Notes_k8s.md

 • **Architecture:**
-   - **Hardware (Cluster):** highly available cluster of computers that are connected to work as a single unit.**
+    - **Hardware (Cluster):** highly available cluster of computers that are connected to work as a single unit.
    	- **Master Node:** Manage the cluster
      	- **Worker Node:** Run workloads (as pods)
      	- **Node Pool:** Group of nodes in cluster with same configuration e.g. ML mode pool using GPUs

    - **Software:**
    	-  **Deployments:**
        		- You can **create and manage a Deployment** by using the Kubernetes command line interface, **kubectl**.
        		- The Deployment **instructs Kubernetes how to create and update instances of your application.**.
        		- The **control plane schedules the application to run on individual Nodes** in the cluster.
      		- When you deploy applications on Kubernetes, you tell the control plane to **start the application containers**.
    		- **Manage pods** (you can not directly create pods)
 		- Deployment is created for each microservice and represents all it's releases.
 It's imp role is **zero downtime deployments**.
      - **Deployment Controllers:**
        	- **Continuosuly monitor application instances.**
        	- **Achieve Self-Healing mechanism:** by replacing the instance with an instance on another Node in the cluster.

-                § **Pods:**
+     - **Pods:**
-  			□ It's a **Smallest deployable unit** in Kubernetes.
+         - It's a **Smallest deployable unit** in Kubernetes.
 Pod represents a group of one or more application containers.
-     			□ POD always run on a node.
+         - POD always run on a node.
 Kubernetes control plane automatically handles scheduling the pods across the Nodes in the cluster.
-     			□ You can not deploy containers directly on Kubernetes.  **When you created deployment, Kubernetes created a Pod to host your application instance.**
+         - You can not deploy containers directly on Kubernetes.  **When you created deployment, Kubernetes created a Pod to host your application instance.**
-     			□ **Run on private isolated network** and have shared storage (as volume), network (unique IP address), info about how to run each container (e.g. container image version or specific ports to use)
+         - **Run on private isolated network** and have shared storage (as volume), network (unique IP address), info about how to run each container (e.g. container image version or specific ports to use)
-			□ Visible from other pods and services within the **same Kubernetes cluster**
+         - Visible from other pods and services within the **same Kubernetes cluster**
 ![image](https://github.com/Ajit1279/GCP_Learning/assets/81754034/8874b0ab-64a4-4e40-976c-88a776ca38bd)

-                § **Service:**
+     - **Service:**
-			□ Exposes the deployment to the outside world.
+         - Exposes the deployment to the outside world.
 Routes traffic across a set of Pods.
-			□ A service is defined using YAML or JSON, like all Kubernetes object manifests.
+         - A service is defined using YAML or JSON, like all Kubernetes object manifests.
-   			□ Services match a set of Pods using labels and selectors, a grouping primitive that allows logical operation on objects in Kubernetes.
+         - Services match a set of Pods using labels and selectors, a grouping primitive that allows logical operation on objects in Kubernetes.
-   			□ Services can be exposed using four types:
+         - Services can be exposed using four types:
-			  ® Cluster IP (default): Use Case: Microservice only to be available inside cluster ® NodePort: Exposes service on each node's IP at a static port (NodePort)  Use Case:  Create one Ingress NOT multiple Load Balancer
+       	    - Cluster IP (default): Use Case: Microservice only to be available inside cluster
+            - NodePort: Exposes service on each node's IP at a static port (NodePort)  Use Case:  Create one Ingress NOT multiple Load Balancer
-	  		  ® LoadBalancer:  Use Case: Individual load balancer for each microservice ® ExternalName: Maps the Service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record with its value.
+            - LoadBalancer:  Use Case: Individual load balancer for each microservice
+            - ExternalName: Maps the Service to the contents of the externalName field (e.g. foo.bar.example.com), by returning a CNAME record with its value.
 No proxying of any kind is set up.
-			□ Kubectl expose deployment name --type=LoadBalancer --port=80
+            - Kubectl expose deployment name --type=LoadBalancer --port=80
-			□ kubectl get services
+            - kubectl get services
-   			□ Labels are key/value pairs attached to objects:
+            - Labels are key/value pairs attached to objects:
                - Designate objects for development, test, and production
                - Embed version tags
                - Classify an object using tags

 ![image](https://github.com/Ajit1279/GCP_Learning/assets/81754034/7a979e89-cc42-40d3-9080-bbd42252357d)